Marchen/esj71web/web/session_proposal_guidelines.md

 ## CALL FOR SYMPOSIA

 We invite ESJ members to propose symposia for ESJ71.
 The symposia are the central sessions of the meeting.
 Please understand the concept of the symposia (described below) and submit your proposal.
 Each symposium will be held for three hours.
 We plan to have the symposia in a hybrid style (i.e., onsite & online).
+Therefore, as a general rule, speakers will be asked to present onsite.
 We look forward to receiving enthusiastic proposals from researchers from various positions, genders, and nationalities.
 Please note that the presentations will be recorded and distributed on-demand during ESJ71 and for about a week afterward.
 The recording permissions will be confirmed when the proposal is submitted.

 ### About proposals